 - Michihili is a semi-heading vegetable—the leaves may turn slightly inwards or outwards–that looks something like a head of cos lettuce.
 Michihili can grow to 18 inches (45 cm) tall.
 It is quite mild-flavored and can absorb the flavors of the vegetables, meats, and poultry it’s cooked with.
 The hearted or barrel-shaped types of Chinese leaves form a compact head with tightly wrapped leaves around a dense heart.
 These are commonly referred to as wong bok or Napa cabbage.

 - Wong Bok or Napa Cabbage is stout to about 10 inches (25 cm) tall.
-Napa cabbage—which is named after the Napa Valley in California where it was first commercially planted in the United States—is the most popular of Chinese leaves.
-Napa is a tender and very sweet-tasting cabbage.
+Napa cabbage is the most popular of Chinese leaves. napa is a tender and very sweet-tasting cabbage.
 The loose- or open-headed type of Chinese leaves has a lax demeanor with outwardly floppy textured leaves.
 The best known of this type is called pei tsai.

 There are dozens of cultivars that belong to each of these three types of Chinese cabbage.
 None looks exactly the same, though all conform in some manner to the general description of their type.

 - Select Chinese cabbages that are compact, firm, crisp, and fresh.
 There should be no brown spots on the ribs.
 Avoid greens whose leaves are slightly wilted or exhibit brown spots.